Welcome to Nim

 Nim is expressive

-- The Nim compiler and all of the standard library are implemented in Nim.
+- The Nim compiler and all of the standard libraries are implemented in Nim.

 - Built-in high level datatypes: strings, sets, sequences, etc.